-The display panel connects with the supplied 50-foot cable to the MPC board jack marked DISPLAY.
+The display panel connects with the supplied 50-foot cable to the connector on the MPC control box, marked DISPLAY.
 Route the 50' cable for MPC display through the boat to the display location.
 Be careful not to damage the connector or get it wet.
 Plug this into the back of the remote display.
 Do not substitute a different type of cable!
 Contact the factory if you need longer or additional cables.